bgplab/bgplab/docs/basic/b-max-prefix.md

 * Use any device [supported by the _netlab_ BGP configuration module](https://netlab.tools/platforms/#platform-routing-support) for your router.
 * Use Arista EOS or FRRouting for the _customer_ router to use the provided configuration scripts.
 You'll have to manually configure the origination of excessive BGP prefixes if you use any other _netlab_-supported device for the customer router.
-* The Git repository contains the initial FRRouting device configuration for the _customer_ router.

 ### Lab Wiring